bugcrowd/templates/templates/cross_site_scripting_xss/cookie_based/template.md

 Adding a dot-pointed walkthrough with relevant screenshots will speed triage time and result in faster rewards!
 -->

-1. Log in to {{application}} at {{url}}
 1. Navigate to {{url}}
-1. Inject cookie parameter in the URL GET parameter
-1. Observe that the JavaScript payload was executed
+1. Update the local storage on your browser to contain the cookie {{parameter}}
+1. Refresh the page and observe the XSS being triggered

 ## Vulnerability Evidence